Lemon Tree Passage

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year ending June 2023 indicates that median income in Lemon Tree Passage is $41,353 and average income stands at $50,258.
-In comparison, Rest of NSW has a median income of $52,390 and an average income of $65,215.
-Based on Wage Price Index growth from financial year 2023 to September 2025, estimated incomes would be approximately $45,017 (median) and $54,711 (average).
-Census data shows that household, family and personal incomes in Lemon Tree Passage fall between the 5th and 5th percentiles nationally.
-The predominant income cohort spans 28.7% of locals, with incomes ranging from $800 to $1,499, differing from regional patterns where the $1,500 to $2,999 range dominates at 29.9%.
+AreaSearch's latest postcode level ATO data for financial year ending June 2023 indicates that median income in Lemon Tree Passage is $41,353 and average income is $50,258.
+This is lower than Rest of NSW's median income of $52,390 and average income of $65,215.
+Based on Wage Price Index growth of 8.86% from July 2023 to September 2025, estimated median income in Lemon Tree Passage would be approximately $45,017 and average income would be around $54,711 by that date.
+Census data shows household, family, and personal incomes in Lemon Tree Passage all fall between the 5th percentile nationally.
+The predominant income cohort spans 28.7% of locals (771 people) with incomes between $800 - $1,499, differing from regional patterns where the $1,500 - $2,999 category dominates at 29.9%.
 Housing affordability pressures are severe in Lemon Tree Passage, with only 81.3% of income remaining after housing costs, ranking at the 6th percentile nationally.

 Frequently Asked Questions - Income